What is Video Contribution?

 The video contribution step occurs after an event is produced and that program is sent (contributed) across the world to different rights-holding broadcasters.
 They add some local production such as logos, local interviews, commentary, and studio arrangements to create a complete program.
 Once this is done there is no further manipulation and the content heads straight to distribution (primary and consumer).

-Video contribution is a vital transport link in nearly every live event workflow, such as sports contribution.
+Video media contribution is a vital transport link in nearly every live event workflow, such as sports contribution.
 It is sometimes referred to as Occasional Use Contribution (OU).
 OU contribution refers to event connections that are occasional for a match or an event/tournament.

+Video has typically been routed (backhauled) to a central gallery from outside broadcast units at the venue over satellite links or via permanently installed cable networks.
 This traditional circuit-based video contribution infrastructure has high fixed costs.
 Booking space on a satellite transponder is expensive.
 As OU contribution is normally arranged for less than 300 rights holders it is not efficient to use satellite, which incurs the same cost regardless of the number of receivers.
 Telcos, meanwhile, would charge a premium for using their fixed links – links that lay redundant outside of occasional events.

 Video Contribution vs Video Distribution